 Wood is our top recommendation but if you don’t have budget constraints, you can always opt for a combination of wood with another material like carbon fiber or titanium.

 Most table tennis rackets come with a performance rating, which allows you to assess how different models compare during gameplay.
 This is usually given as a score out of 10 or 100, with higher figures representing increased speed or performance.
 These scores are found in the tech specifications of each paddle.

 Maintaining Your Ping Pong Paddle

 Good maintenance is of paramount importance if you want to get the most out of your ping paddle.
 You should invest in a good cleaning cloth capable of picking up any gunk on the rubber.
 In addition, be careful when applying any kind of cleaner on the rubber.
-This is because many paddles feature removable rubber.
+This is because many paddles feature a removable rubber.
 A few models are attached with water-based glue, which makes the rubber non-removable.
-Using mild soap and small amount of water won’t cause much harm.
+Using mild soap and a small amount of water won’t cause much harm.